wendecoder/haskell-course/README.md

 For a more detailed explanation, keep reading or watch the introduction video:
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=flat&logo=YouTube&logoColor=white)](https://youtu.be/H1vbUKMKvnM)

-## How much should I study if I only want to use Marlowe/Plutus?
+## How much should I study if I only wish to to use Marlowe/Plutus?

 In the [outline](#what-well-cover) below, there are clear stopping points (for both Marlowe and Plutus) where we deem you to know enough Haskell to effectively use the technology.

 ## How to read/watch the lessons

 To go through the interactive lessons, go to your chosen lesson's outline inside "[What we'll cover](#what-well-cover)" and click on the button that looks like the one below.
-If the page loads with a "500: Internal Server Error" just refresh it and it should be fine.
-At the top you will see a console that displays the progress of preparing your interactive lesson.
-During this time you can scroll down and look at the lesson, that is displayed non-interactively.
+If the page loads with a "500: Internal Server Error" just refresh it, and it should be fine.
+At the top, you will see a console that displays the progress of preparing your interactive lesson.
+During this time, you can scroll down and look at the lesson, that is displayed non-interactively.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/input-output-hk/haskell-course/HEAD?labpath=%2Flessons%2F01-Introduction-to-haskell.ipynb)